Morefi

 Morefi © 2024 by Hugo Aguirre Villaseñor is licensed under a Creative Commons Attribution 4.0 International License.

-The Morefi package: Morphological Relationships Fitted by Robust Regression.
-It is a methodological package developed in R to analyze the submitted article:
+This is a methodological package developed in R for analyzing the submitted article:

 Aguirre-Villaseñor, H., Morales-Bojórquez, E., Cisneros-Mata (FISH13711).
 Biometric relationships as a fisheries management tool: A case study of the bullseye puffer (Sphoeroides annulatus.
 Tetraodontidae).
 Fisheries Research.